uptane/uptane.github.io/docs/deployment/best-practices.md

 Sometimes it may be necessary for a dealership or mechanic to replace a particular ECU in a vehicle, or even add or remove one.
 This will mean that the vehicle version manifest will change – even if the replacement ECU is an identical model, it will have a different ECU key.
 The Director may detect this as an attack, as an ECU suddenly using a new signing key could indicate a compromise.

-We recommend dealing with this use case by establishing an out-of-band process that allows authorized mechanics to report a change to the OEM.
+To deal with this use case, an out-of-band process SHOULD be established that allows authorized mechanics to report a change to the OEM.
+The change in ECU configuration SHOULD be recorded in the inventory database.
 By doing so, the change in ECU configuration will be recorded in the inventory database.
 Exactly what that process will look like depends on the size of the manufacturer, and the relative frequency of ECU replacements.

 - A small luxury automaker might simply choose to allow authorized mechanics to send an email or make a phone call to an aftersales support person with the details of the new ECU, and have that person manually enter the details.
 - A larger automaker might choose to deploy a dealer portal (i.e., a private, authenticated website) to allow authorized service centers to enter the details of the new ECU configuration themselves.